Why do i need an artist assitant?

 The idea is to learn the main gist between high-quality and low-quality work for each task.
 This way you can delegate these tasks to an expert for real effects and confidence.

 Ever heard of the 10'000 hour rule?

-It states means that it tasks 10 thousand hours to get good at something.
+It means that it takes 10 thousand hours to get good at something.